Cinema of West Bengal: National Award

-The National Film Award for Best Feature Film in Bengali is one of the National Film Awards presented annually by the Directorate of Film Festivals, the organization set up by Ministry of Information and Broadcasting, India.
+The National Film Award for Best Feature Film in Bengali is one of the National Film Awards presented annually by the Directorate of Film Festivals, the organisation set up by Ministry of Information and Broadcasting, India.
 It is one of several awards presented for feature films and awarded with Rajat Kamal (Silver Lotus).

 The National Film Awards, established in 1954, are the most prominent film awards in India that merit the best of the Indian cinema.
 The ceremony also presents awards for films in various regional languages.